tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 Hoopla offers an integration API that gives access to catalog and patron information but does not seem to offer an endpoint for delivery of the actual content.
 Hoopla also uses a wide variety of DRM systems to encrypt and obfuscate different types of content on different platforms.

+## ProQuest

+ProQuest offers a number of APIs and API-like services.

+### Dialog

+This is a search-based API.
+Each search result has a link to a web view where the reader is asked to log in before displaying the book.

+It may be possible to use the search API to systematically keep track of all titles in the system, but I didn't go into detail here because delivery happens through a web view, which we don't consider suitable.

+### Ebook Central

+A scheme whereby ProQuest will periodically send an XML file to you over FTP.
+The XML file contains bibliographic information and pricing information.
+The XML isn't ONIX, but this looks a lot like the way publishers FTP ONIX files to distributors.
+This may be a tool intended for integration with a library's purchasing system rather than something intended for consumption by library patrons.

+The XML file contains no information about how to borrow or read a copy of the book, possibly because the book hasn't been licensed yet.

+DRM is mentioned (in the context of some books being "DRM-free") but there's no indication of _which_ DRM system is in use.

 ## Interactive educational resources

 Even if we can get the content, the experience these services provide probably won't fit into the Simplified app because the content they deliver is not in a container that we can reasonably render.
 In most cases the best we can possibly do is open a web view and transparently handle authentication.